bingyanglu/mymindfulkit/_posts/9-Hard-Truths-About-Living-Inside-an-ADHD-Brain-(From-Someone-Living-It).md

 ---
 title: "9 Hard Truths About Living Inside an ADHD Brain (From Someone Living It)"
 excerpt: "This isn’t a diagnosis checklist.
-It’s what it actually feels like when your brain runs on different rules, written by someone who lives it."
+It’s what it actually feels like when your brain runs on different rules, written by someone who lives it"
 author: "Evan Zhou"
 category: "Reflections"
 tags: ["adhd", "neurodiversity", "mental health", "self-awareness", "executive function"]